dirigible-io/dirigible-io.github.io/help/scripting_services.md

 **Services**

-Primary language used to implement services in Dirigible is JavaScript.
-Being quite popular as client-side scripting, it became also the preferable language for server-side business logic.
-For the underlying execution engine is used the most mature JavaScript engine written in Java - [Rhino](https://developer.mozilla.org/en-US/docs/Rhino) by Mozilla.
+Primary language used to implement services in Eclipse Dirigible is JavaScript.
+Being quite popular for client-side scripting, it became also the preferable language for server-side business logic.
+[Rhino](https://developer.mozilla.org/en-US/docs/Rhino) by Mozilla is used as the underlying execution engine as it is one of the most mature JavaScript engines written in Java.

 You can write your algorithms in **\*.js** files and store them within the *ScriptingServices* folder.
-After the activation or publishing, they can be executed by accessing the endpoint at [sandbox](activation.html) or [public registry](publication.html), respectively.
+After activation or publishing, they can be executed by accessing the endpoint at the [sandbox](activation.html) or the [public registry](publication.html) respectively.

-Exemplary JavaScript service:
+Example JavaScript service:

 ```javascript